swatalla/NMR_Deep_Learning/README.md

 These modules consists of Jupyter notebooks with homework questions meant to be evaluated with the content of the notebook.
 Accompanying examination material will afford instructors and students an opportunity to gauge their understanding of the content.

 ## Relevance
 These modules are suitable for use in courses teaching content pertaining to medical physics, computational methods, image processing, and signal analysis.
-Some domains to which this information is useful are those of physics, biomedical engineering, electrical engineering, and computer science.
+Some domains to which this information is useful are those of physics, chemistry, biomedical engineering, electrical engineering, and computer science.

 ## Pre-requisites
 These modules assume prior exposure to machine learning and signal processing at an intermediate level.
 Introductory ML lessons may be found here [link to other fellow's notebooks with ML intro].
 These modules are oriented towards physics students, so proficiency in elementary statistics is assumed.